msokolov/lux/doc/README.md

 ### Responding to feedback ###

 The next steps will certainly be shaped by requests and comments from the community.
 Our main focus will be maintaining a high standard of quality w.r.t. any reported bugs or serious gaps in existing functionality.
-And contributions are definitely welcome.
+Any contributions along these lines will be welcome.

-### Performance enhancements
-We have numerous ideas for improving performance, including:
-* caching various internal objects to make better use of memory
-* caching compiled and optimized queries
-* Skipping unused documents in a result set (deep paging)

-### XQuery 3.0

-We will track whatever features are made available in the open source version of Saxon, at least to the extent of ensuring the optimizer doesn't break them.
-Other than that, we don't have any immediate plans to support a full range of XQuery 3.0 features, although we may add some.

-### Standard HTTP request handling

-We're looking at implementing the EXQuery request specification in the Lux app server

-### Extensible text analysis
+### Enhancements

-It should be possible to configure the analysis chain (lower casing, diacritics, stemming, synonyms, etc) for the XML text fields.
-Right now those fields are all case- and diacritic- insensitive, and perform no stemming or synonym expansion.

-### Indexing boundaries / element transparency

-In some cases, you may want to exclude the content of certain elements from consideration by search queries that reference an enclosing context.
-It is also useful to be able to specify that phrases may not cross certain element boundaries.

-### Index path occurrence counts

-We'd like to be able to evaluate queries like count (/a/b/c) efficiently - ie out of the indexes.
-In particular a very useful optimization would be the ability to compute <code>exists (/a/b/c[2])</code>in constant time.
-We often want to know if an element ever occurs more than once in some context.
+Please see the [PLANS.md](Plans) page for more about future plans for Lux development.

 ## Acknowledgements ##